 Take a 3-Hour Area Tour With Us

+With so many master planned communities in Las Vegas, we often show clients their options.
 If you are unsure of where you want to live in the valley, let’s do a 3-hour tour so you can see the areas and amenities first.
 With three cities in the valley, each one has a different feel and price point.
 Let us show you the areas and amenities if you’re unsure where you want to live.
 Contact us to schedule a housing consultation today.

 This website and information are made available for you to explore by Kurt Grosse with Realty One Group.
 Kurt is a Las Vegas Top-Producing Realtor since 1996 and a Retired Building Engineer (P.E., C.E.).
 His goal with his buyers and sellers is to use his skills and knowledge to protect them in this ever-changing Las Vegas Real Estate Market.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.